-7.3 In accordance with Core Strategy Policy CS3: Managing Selected Development Sites and Site Allocations Policy LA1: Marchmont Farm, the site is scheduled to come forward for development in the second half of the Core Strategy period i.e. after 2021.
+7.3 In accordance with Core Strategy Policy CS3: Managing Selected Development Sites and Site Allocation Policy LA1: Marchmont Farm, the site is scheduled to come forward for development in the second half of the Core Strategy period (i.e. after 2021).
 The first housing completions are expected within 15 months of the grant of outline consent or under a year from the grant of full planning permission.
-Hemel Hempstead is an active housing market area and it is anticipated that the development would take between four and five years to complete.
+Hemel Hempstead is an active housing market area and it is anticipated that the development will take between four and five years to complete.
 The development will be completed by 2031 to ensure its contribution to the Core Strategy housing target.

-- 7.4 The primary access for both the development and construction traffic would be from the Link Road.
-The logical sequence of development phasing would therefore see the vehicular access in place when development commences and the land south of Piccotts End Lane developed first, followed by the land to the north of the lane. - 7.5 Details of proposed phasing will be determined as part of the planning application.
+- 7.4 The primary access for both the development and construction traffic will be from the Link Road.
+The logical sequence of development phasing will therefore see the vehicular access in place when development commences and the land south of Piccotts End Lane developed first, followed by the land to the north of the lane. - 7.5 Details of proposed phasing will be determined as part of the planning application.
+The Council will require that when a planning application or planning applications are brought forward for the allocation they demonstrate compliance with this Master Plan and a comprehensive approach to the development of the allocation, including the nature and timing of delivery of community infrastructure and other planning obligations.